Craig-Tang/CRC-query/README.md

 To use other dataset, simply organize your data as a list of graphs (nx.Graph()) with weight information ([0,1]).
 The length of the list is the number of timestamps.

 ## Experiment
-Notebook shows the demo of experiment including varying parameters for EEF and WCF query, along with indewx construction, update and compression.
+Notebook shows the demo of experiment including varying parameters for EEF and WCF query, along with index construction, update and compression.
 The algorithm is in the python script reliable.py file.